vercel-labs/slacker/README.md

 - Request URL: `https://[YOUR_VERCEL_PROJECT_DOMAIN]/api/cmd/configure`
 - Short Description: Configure your HN Slack Bot

-#### Step 4E: Enable Interactivity
+#### Step 4D: Enable Interactivity

 1. Now, select "Interactivity & Shortcuts" from the sidebar (under "Features").
 2. Toggle "Interactivity" to "ON".
 3. For the "Request URL" field, input your Vercel project's domain and append `/api/response` to it.
 The final URL should look something like `https://hacker-news-slack-bot-eight.vercel.app/api/response`.
 4. Click on "Save Changes".

-#### Step 4D: Install App to Slack Workspace + Get OAuth token
+#### Step 4E: Install App to Slack Workspace + Get OAuth token

 1. Go to "Basic Information" (under "Settings").
-2. Under "Install your app", click opn "Install to Workspace".
+2. Under "Install your app", click on "Install to Workspace".
 3. You should receive a notification that your app has been installed in your Slack workspace.
 4. Go back to "OAuth & Permissions".
 Copy the value of "Bot User OAuth Token".
    ![CleanShot 2022-07-25 at 18 28 46](https://user-images.githubusercontent.com/28986134/180891662-32c45dd7-18a1-4dd1-a729-e652bbdd42d6.png)